darkn3rd/blog_tutorials/kubernetes/eks/baseline/addons/aws_load_balancer_controller/03_python/README.md

   client's server-side apply.
 * Installs the AWS LBC Helm chart.

+## IAM naming is scoped per cluster

+The IAM role and policy this creates are named `AmazonEKSLoadBalancerControllerRole-<cluster>` and `AWSLoadBalancerControllerIAMPolicy-<cluster>` (see `lib/naming.py`) rather than a fixed name.
+IAM role/policy names live in a single namespace shared by the whole AWS account — unlike a Kubernetes ServiceAccount, which is already isolated per-cluster by being on a separate API server.
+A fixed name would have every cluster in the account fight over the same role, and since installing against an existing role overwrites its trust policy, a second cluster's install would silently rebind (and a later uninstall would delete) the first cluster's binding. `uninstall_aws_lbc.py` computes the same scoped policy name from `$EKS_CLUSTER_NAME`, so install and uninstall always agree on which policy is theirs.

 ## The one exception: Helm

 Everything else in this directory — IAM, EKS, ELBv2, CloudFormation,